bombchus/z64-music-wiki/docs/advanced/sampling/overview.md

 3. If your `.wav` file does not have any loop data specified then the Sample Creation Tools will not output a `.bin` file containing loopbook ADPCM predictor data.
 4. If you are not using an audiobank template, then you will need to either create an audiobank from scratch or edit an existing audiobank from *Ocarina of Time* or *Majora's Mask using* SEQ64.
 5. This is only required if the Sample Creation Tools output a `.bin` file containing your sample's loopbook ADPCM predictor data.
-6. `metadata.yml` has not been presented to or adopted by the developers of any randomizer, however it is a simple but effective system that will hopefully be adopted and added in the future.
+6. `metadata.yml` has not been presented to or adopted by the developers of any randomizer, however, it is a simple but effective system that will hopefully be adopted and added in the future.
-7. Optionally, you could inject the sample onto a decompressed ROM, however it is much more tedious and does not ensure that the sample will not collide with other data added by the randomizer.
+7. Optionally, you could inject the sample onto a decompressed ROM, however, it is much more tedious and does not ensure that the sample will not collide with other data added by the randomizer.

 -----